 Step 4: Address Inventory Issues

-Inventory is another area where much cash is wasted.
+Inventory is another area where businesses waste a lot of cash.
 Check your turnover on stocked items.
-Items that you hold for more than 90 days need to be evaluated for different re-order or manufacturing levels.
+You need to evaluate the ttems that you hold for more than 90 days, whether for different re-order or manufacturing levels.

 Any inventory that is older than 180 days needs special attention.
 I have heard many arguments about this “great deal” clients made buying goods.
 However, inventory is described as a “wasting” asset.
 Besides consuming precious working capital, it also generates additional storage, insurance, and handling costs.
 Unless inventory turns and solid profits are realized-Liquidate!